Ugandan pop star, government critic, to face military court

 KAMPALA, Uganda (AP) — A pop singer and prominent critic of Uganda’s government was due to face a military court on Thursday for his alleged role in clashes in which the longtime president’s motorcade was attacked by people throwing stones.

-Lawmaker Kyagulanyi Ssentamu, whose stage name is Bobi Wine, will be tried under military law because he allegedly possessed a gun when he was arrested in the northwestern town of Arua earlier this week, a government official told lawmakers on Wednesday.
+Lawmaker Kyagulanyi Ssentamu, whose stage name is Bobi Wine, will be tried under military law because he allegedly possessed a gun when he was arrested in the northwestern town of Arua earlier this week, a government official told lawmakers.

 Ssentamu’s wife insisted he doesn’t know how to handle a weapon, and rights activists demanded his release.
+In a suburb of the capital, Kampala, small groups of his supporters took to the streets and burned tires in protest but police quickly dispersed them, national police spokesman Emilian Kayima said.

-Three other lawmakers arrested alongside Ssentamu were charged with treason in a magistrates’ court on Thursday.
-It was not immediately clear what charges Ssentamu might face.
+Three other lawmakers arrested alongside Ssentamu were charged Thursday with treason in a magistrates’ court in the northern town of Gulu, where he was believed to be detained.
+It was not immediately clear what charges he might face.

 Most Read Nation & World Stories